 Independent Appeals Panel (IAP) –All decisions and actions (including deliberate inaction) of the IANA Functions Operator that affect the Root Zone or Root Zone WHOIS database would be subject to an independent and binding appeals panel.
 The appeals mechanism should also cover any policy implementation actions that affect the execution of changes to the Root Zone File or Root Zone WHOIS and how relevant policies are applied.
 Note that the appeals mechanism for ccTLDs, if any, may look very different than for gTLDs.

-Note - NTIA Authorization Function – The current proposals do not yet make any recommendations regarding replacing this function.
+Note -– The current proposals do not yet make any recommendations regarding replacing the NTIA Authorization Function. .
+Additionally the CWG charter task of providing a replacement for NTIA’s accountability role with regard to the RZM function is one that will need to be considered once more direction is given by NTIA.

 Overview of External Models